Direct detection of dark photon dark matter using radio telescopes

-The upper limits on the mixing parameter $\epsilon$ is obtained via $S_{\rm lim} = S^{\rm eqv}_{\rm FAST}$ using \eqref{eq:S_limit_eqv}.
+Upper limits on the mixing parameter $\epsilon$ are obtained via $S_{\rm lim} = S^{\rm eqv}_{\rm FAST}$.
 All 19 beams give similar constraints as expected.
-For each frequency bin, we choose the strongest limit among the 19 constraints as the final result, shown in Fig.~\ref{fig:fin}.
-The upper limits can reach $\epsilon\sim 10^{-12}$ in the frequency range 1$-$1.5~GHz, which is about one order-of-magnitude better than the existing constraint from the CMB measurement~\cite{Arias:2012az}.
-More details about the FAST original data, filtering processing, statistical methods and numerical results are given in SUPP.
+We choose the strongest limit among the 19 constraints for each frequency bin as the final result, shown in Fig.~\ref{fig:fin}.
+The upper limits can reach $\epsilon\sim 10^{-12}$ in 1$-$1.5~GHz, about one order-of-magnitude better than the existing constraint from CMB measurement~\cite{Arias:2012az}.
+We emphasize that every single frequency between 1$-$1.5~GHz is constrained by the real data without any extrapolation.
+We also explore the rare case where the DPDM signal falls into two bins due to its broadening.
+The sensitivity calculation is similar but with a doubled data bandwidth.
+More details about the FAST original data, filtering processing, statistical methods, and numerical calculations are given in Sec.~\ref{sec:FAST-data} of SUPP. \\

-\textit{\textbf{Sensitivities of LOFAR and SKA1}}-- LOFAR is currently the largest radio telescope operating at the lowest frequencies.
-It contains two types of dipole antennas, the low-band antennas (LBAs) and the high-band antennas (HBAs), covering the frequency range from $10$ MHz to 240 MHz.
-LOFAR antennas are grouped into stations.
-A core within 2 km diameter is formed by 24 stations.
-Other stations are distributed remotely.
-For DPDM within the LOFAR frequency range, $\lambda'$ ranges from 1.2 km to 30 km.
+\textit{\textbf{Sensitivities of LOFAR and SKA1}}-- LOFAR is currently the largest radio telescope operating at the lowest frequencies ($10-240$~MHz), containing low-band antennas (LBAs) and high-band antennas (HBAs).
+LOFAR antennas are grouped into 24 remote stations, each with a core size smaller than 2 kilometers.
+DPDM wavelength within the LOFAR frequency range is $1.2-30$~km.
 Therefore, we propose to use the core stations to search for DPDM.
-The positions of the LOFAR stations and the sensitivity of the core at different frequency can be found in Ref.~\cite{vanHaarlem:2013dsa}.
-The minimal frequency resolution, ${\cal B}_{\rm min}$ that LOFAR can achieve is about 700 Hz~\cite{vanHaarlem:2013dsa}.
+Station positions and relevant parameters can be found in Ref.~\cite{vanHaarlem:2013dsa}.
+The minimal frequency resolution, ${\cal B}_{\rm min}$, of LOFAR is about 700 Hz~\cite{vanHaarlem:2013dsa}.